digital-raven/qt-docker/README.md

   are development containers I thought that was a bit odd not to do that.

-The directory structure of this repository mirrors that of the state-of-the-art's, and the versioning scheme of the unerlying containers is `<QT-version>-<My Version>`.
+The directory structure of this repository mirrors that of the state-of-the-art's, and the versioning scheme of the underlying containers is `<QT-version>-<My Version>`.
 Archived images for these releases are available from DockerHub.

 "My Version", in the above statement, refers to the additional modifications I make, and follows a scheme of `major-release.feature.fix`.
 The "feature" and "fix" fields will be updated if I add any new QT modules to the container or fix a bug.

-Full support for all versions of QT are not planned at this time.
-If, like me, you found state-of-the-art's repository and were shocked to find the containers therein included no QT modules or the very convenient program, aqtinstall, used for their installation (and indeed central to the configuration of QT on those very containers), then you should be able to look at the Dockerfiles under these subdirectories and easily modify them for your needs.
+Full support for all versions of QT is not planned at this time.
+If, like me, you found state-of-the-art's repository and were shocked to find the containers therein included no QT modules or the very convenient program, aqtinstall, used for their installation, then you should be able to look at the Dockerfiles under these subdirectories and easily modify them for your needs.